kzzazzk/Hormiga-de-Langton/README.md

 - Simulate Langton's Ant behavior on a grid.
 - Adjustable grid size.
-- Control the number of steps the ant takes.
 - Visualize the grid and ant's movement in real-time.
-- Save and load patterns.

 ## Getting Started